-- A midstream urine sample for culture and sensitivity must be collected if possible to confirm the clinical diagnosis, identify the bacteria and determine the antibiotic of choice.
+- A midstream urine sample for microscopy, culture and sensitivity must be collected, if possible, to confirm the clinical diagnosis, identify the bacteria and determine the antibiotic of choice.

 - An intravenous infusion of Balsol or Ringer’s lactate should be started and 1 litre given rapidly over 2 hours.
 Thereafter, 1 litre of Maintelyte should be given every 8 hours.

-- Pethidine 100 mg is given intramuscularly for severe pain while paracetamol (Panado) 2 adult tablets can be used for moderate pain.
+- Pethidine 100 mg is given intramuscularly for severe pain while paracetamol (Panado) two adult tablets can be used for moderate pain.

-- Paracetamol (Panado) 2 adult tablets, together with tepid sponges, are used to bring down a high temperature.
+- Paracetamol (Panado) two adult tablets, together with tepid sponges, are used to bring down a high temperature.

 Patients with acute pyelonephritis during pregnancy must be admitted to hospital for treatment with a broad-spectrum antibiotic.